 1 Place du Calvaire, 18th arrt.

 The Art Nouveau door of painter Maurice Neumont’s house.
-The curious building was designed by architect Louis Brachet and built on top of the Montmartre hill.
+The curious building was designed by architect Louis Brachet and built on top of Montmartre hill.

 10 Villa Léandre, 18th arrt.

 Does number 10 ring a bell to you?
-Of all the Paris’ most beautiful doors, this is arguably the most British-looking one!
+Of all Paris’ most beautiful doors, this is arguably the most British-looking one!

 La Bellevilloise, 19-21 rue Boyer, 20th arrt.